disnetlab/iContinuum/README.md

          - Note2- No other changes need to be done in the inventory.ini.

              - If you wish to change the tap0 IP address of the kubernetes nodes, please make sure that you do not change the subnet range.
-However, you do not have to change that.
+However, you can keep the current configuration for that.

        3- Save changes.

-       4- Go back to the sample_folder.

 # Step3- Installation

-1- Run ansible playbook with one of the below commands based on the desired topology is the Example folders.
+1- Run ansible playbook with one of the below commands based on the desired topology you previousely selected among the the Example folders and edited its inventory file.

           - sudo ansible-playbook -i Example1/inventory.ini main.yml -e "example_folder=Example1" --private-key=<Path-To-The-Private-Key>